How to Protect Against Heart Disease

 Good Deeds Soothe Stress

-- If the constant stream of bad news from around the world gets to you, one psychiatrist suggests that helping others might make you feel better.
+- If the constant stream of bad news from around the world gets to you, one psychiatrist suggests that helping others might make you feel better."The sheer volume of stressful events occurring on a near-daily basis can make people feel pessimistic or fearful," said researcher Emanuel Maidenberg, a clinical professor of psychiatry at the University of California, Los Angeles.

 "As we continue adapting to the ever-increasing speed of the news cycle, it's important to take a moment to explore the impact it is having on how we feel, behave and think, to better take care of ourselves," he added in a university news release.